 It was an easy yes from both parties.
 Unfortunately for Wilpon, Madoff was a fraud.
 The $300 million he THOUGHT he had earned investing with Madoff over the years didn't exist, and he actually may have LOST around $700 million.

 This is how the Bobby Bonilla woke up today $1.2 million richer.
-A feeling he will have for the next 17 years on July 1st.
+Something that will happen every July 1st for the next 16 years.

 Way to go Bobby!